copy/v86/docs/modem.md

 The Modem follows these rules to translate **&lt;dial-address&gt;** into a WebSocket address string:

 * It first checks whether its phonebook contains a matching entry for **&lt;dial-address&gt;** and, if it exists, uses that entry's mapped value as the WebSocket address string.
-* Otherwise, if **&lt;dial-address&gt;** is a sequence of 12 to 17 digits then it is interpreted as a digit-encoded IPv4 address with an optional port number.
-The first 12 digits are split into 4 groups of 3 digits each, each group represents one of the 4 tuples of the IPv4 address (zero-padded, left to right).
-The remaining 0 to 5 digits represent the optional port number.
-For example, `1921680330022345` is decoded into IPv4 address and port `192.168.33.2:2345`.
+* Otherwise, if **&lt;dial-address&gt;** is an IPv4/Port-address in either dotted-IP:Port or zero-padded IP/Port notation then it is translated into an equivalent WebSocket address (the Port number is always optional).
+Note that in **dotted-IP:Port notation**, any non-digit and non-whitespace characters may be used as separator characters for the four IPv4 octets and the Port number.
+A **zero-padded IP/Port-number** is a sequence of 12 to 17 digits where the four IPv4 octets are encoded as 3-digit, zero-padded numbers followed by an optional Port number (for example, `1921680330021111` is translated into IPv4 address and Port `192.168.33.2:1111`).
 * If **&lt;dial-address&gt;** is not defined in the phonebook and it is also not a digit-encoded IPv4 address, then **&lt;dial-address&gt;** is directly used as the WebSocket address string.

 If the translated WebSocket address string does not already start with `ws://` or `wss://`, then